SirusDoma/Genode/README.md

 ## Resource management freedom
 Many frameworks or engines include built-in functionalities for resource serialization, deserialization, and management/allocation.
 Often, these approaches can be restrictive.
 For example, these kind of engines usually won't allow you to change the content pipeline or file format, and it is unintuitive to customize and workaround.

-This framework simplifies how you interact with resources while still allowing you to choose how they are deserialized, managed, and allocated.
+This framework streamline on how you interact with resources while still allowing you to choose how they are deserialized, managed, and allocated.

 ## SFML Extension
 The entire modules are built side by side with SFML.
 Some of the SFML classes are re-implemented to fit the framework usage, however, you can always use SFML built-in classes.